memorysafety/website/content/en/blog/2023-05-11-aws-funding.md

 [NTP](/initiative/ntp/) is how the Internet keeps track of time, but most of today's popular implementations are written in C. Our work has [produced](https://github.com/pendulum-project/ntpd-rs) a new client and server that are both ready for use.
 We've also added Network Time Security (NTS) to both the NTP server and client.

 We're grateful for the longtime commitment from AWS to helping ISRG and its projects build a more secure and privacy-respecting Web for everyone, everywhere.
 If you or your organization would like to come on board as a funder of Prossimo, we would be excited to begin a conversation with you at donate@abetterinternet.org.

-ISRG is a 501(c)(3) nonprofit organization that is 100% supported through the generosity of those who share our vision for ubiquitous, open Internet security.
-If you'd like to support our work, please consider [getting involved](https://www.abetterinternet.org/getinvolved/), [donating](https://www.abetterinternet.org/donate/), or encouraging your company to [become a sponsor](https://www.abetterinternet.org/sponsor/).